mqtt-tools/mqttwarn/README.md

 We've replaced the `formatmap` entry for the topic by a function which you define withing the `mqttwarn.conf` configuration file.
 These functions are invoked with decoded JSON `data` passed to them.
-They must return a string which replaces the outgoing `message`:
+They must return a string, and this returned string replaces the outgoing `message`:

 ```
 in/a1 {"fruit":"pineapple", "price": 131, "tst" : "1391779336"}